-In addition, beginning January 16, New Hanover County will have a mobile Household Hazardous Waste unit, the HazWagon, stationed at three locations throughout the week.
+In addition, New Hanover County has a mobile Household Hazardous Waste unit called the HazWagon, stationed at three locations each week.
 Residents can bring toxic materials and electronics to the HazWagon free of charge.
 Locations & times of collection are below.

 Mobile HazWagon Hours are 10 a.m.-2 p.m. at the following locations:

 Mondays at Ogden Park (near the baseball fields)

 Fridays at the Carolina Beach Mike Chappell Park (in the south side of the park across from the tennis courts)